2023-01-08

 • In high-criticality software, which is all about safety, not only the requirements must be met, but also nothing must be left to chance.
 Thus, the cost of white-box testing is justified, and the goal is in fact to ensure that the component-under-test not only produces correct results, but also that while doing so, it interacts with its collaborators as expected.

 • In reactive programming, the component-under-test does not produce output by returning results from function calls; instead, it produces output by forwarding results to collaborators.
-Thus, even if all we want to do is to ascertain the correctness of its output, we have to examine how it interacts with its collaborators, because that is the only way to observe its output.
+Thus, even if all we want to do is to ascertain the correctness of the component's output, we have to examine how it interacts with its collaborators, because that is the only way to observe its output.

 • When we write a test for a certain component, it is counter-productive to have to stipulate in code exactly how we expect it to interact with its collaborators.